AdamK2003/masto-backfill/README.md

 This tool fetches posts from Mastodon (or Mastodon-compatible) instances and uses the search endpoint to make your instance fetch them, making them searchable and fixing incomplete user pages.

+## Why?

+I created my instance about a week ago, and I wanted to see old posts on some users' pages.
+I found some tools (like [FediFetcher](https://github.com/nanos/FediFetcher) and [GetMoarFediverse](https://github.com/g3rv4/GetMoarFediverse)), but none of them worked for me, so I decided to make my own.

+## How does it work?

+The tool fetches the specified timelines from the specified instances, extracts the post URLs and user tags and then uses the search endpoint on the target instance(s) with `resolve=true` to force the instance(s) to fetch the posts.
+Everything is done asynchronously and in parallel to avoid wasting time with ratelimits on separate instances.

+## Warning

+This WILL spam the output instances with requests and probably will take some time to complete if you're fetching a lot of posts.
+It pegged all the CPU cores on the Oracle VM I'm running [my own Pleroma instance](https://plrm.adamski2003.lol) on when I was testing the tool with a 3rps ratelimit, so keep that in mind.
+Please only run it on your own instance or with the permission of the instance admins.
+I'm not responsible for any damage caused by this tool.

 ## How to use?

 - Clone the repository and run `npm i` to install the dependencies